I may get paid commission for purchases made after clicking a link in this post.

-In the past, multi-tasking was glorified and seen as the best way to maximise productivity.
+In the past, multi-tasking was glorified and seen as the best way to maximize productivity.
 Now we know that multi-tasking is a myth.

 Study after study has shown that multi-tasking actually decreases productivity dramatically.
 For example, in his article for the Harvard Business Review, Peter Bregman explains that, when we try to multi-task, we think we are being more productive but… “In reality, our productivity goes down by as much as 40%.
 We don’t actually multi-task.
 We switch-task, rapidly shifting from one thing to another, interrupting ourselves unproductively, and losing time in the process”.

 Our brains can’t actually pay attention to two tasks simultaneously, and in fact, our brains can’t even switch between two tasks quickly.
 Studies show that it takes on average 23 minutes to get back into a task after being interrupted from it.

 If you are constantly switching backwards and forwards between tasks, that’s a lot of wasted minutes!